Starcounter-Jack/JSON-Patch/README.md

 var newObj = jsonpatch.applyPatch( myobj, patch );
 // newObj == [{item: "item 1"}]
 ```
-`applyPatch` accepts a single patch instead of a sequence, and returns the object after applying your patch.
+`applyPatch` accepts a single operation object instead of a sequence, and returns the object after applying it.
 It works with all the standard JSON patch operations (`add, replace, move, test, remove and copy`).

 #### Using `applyPatch` with `reduce`